Granigan/otm-harjoitustyo/documentation/software_requirements.md

 - Log of the travel & Score calculation
   - What happened on the journey, and how far did the ship get before encountering a terminal event

-## Bonus features
+## Bonus features (not available)
+- ACTUAL CONTENT!
+- Getting event info from Google Sheets via API key
+- Persisting local high scores
+- Political events during construction
+  - Preparation time (i.e. how long until you must launch) is affected by political choices
 - Ship building:
   - Visual presentation of the ship
 - Multiple ship frames to choose from
-- More choices in each pool
-- New category: politics
-  - Preparation time (i.e. how long until you must launch) is affected by political choices
 - State of the ship (visual)
-- Persisting local high scores
-- Getting event info from Google Sheets via API key